 2. Learn a Transferable Skill & Spend Quality Time With Family

 As if organic gardening wasn’t reason enough to start a vegetable garden…..I can promise that you will feel a huge sense of accomplishment by growing your own food.
 Self-sufficiency and self-reliance is becoming a lost art.
 In addition, the skills that you acquire can be passed on to your children.
-Planning and growing a garden is a great family and team building exercise!
+Planning and growing a garden is a great family activity that teaches responsibility and self reliance

 3. Emergency Preparedness

 Not to be an alarmist, but have you thought about an emergency that could cause food insecurity?
 What if there was a natural disaster or a terrorist attack that compromised the U.S. food system?
 Would you have the skills to survive?
 In any apocalyptic nightmare (however small the chance may be), having the knowledge and skills to save seeds and grow your own food would be an invaluable asset.

 4. Create a Sustainable Food Source with Low Carbon Footprint

 It takes a lot of energy/fossil fuels to get your fresh fruits and veggies from point of harvest to your grocery store.
 Table grapes (off season) for instance can be shipped all the way from Chile!
 It’s staggering to think about how much energy went into getting those common table grapes from South America to the U.S.!?!?
 When you grow your own food in your own backyard you are cutting out a large part of the carbon footprint our food sources can make.